Who we are and how we serve insurers, agents and Washington state residents.

 Our data helps insurers accurately and efficiently evaluate risk and gives their customers confidence that insurance rates for fire coverage are fair and non-discriminatory.
 Our evaluation criteria is reviewed and approved by the Washington State Office of the Insurance Commissioner.

-WSRB regularly evaluates the fire-protection capabilities of each community in Washington state to determine the community’s Protection Class (PC).
-Many, though not all, insurance companies in Washington state use this data.
-A property’s PC is one input insurers use when calculating fire insurance premiums.
+WSRB regularly evaluates the fire protection capabilities of each community in Washington state to determine the community’s protection class (PC).
+A property’s PC is one input used to calculate fire insurance premiums, and many insurance companies in Washington state use this data.

-As part of our evaluations, we look at the fire department itself as well as the community’s water supply, emergency communications, and fire prevention activities.
+As part of our evaluations, we look not only at the fire department but the community’s water supply, emergency communications, and fire prevention activities as well.

-Information on topics such as fire hydrant distribution and flow rates, emergency dispatching systems, and fire code and building code enforcement are all essential components of our evaluations.
+Information on fire hydrant distribution and flow rates, emergency dispatching systems, and fire/building code enforcement are essential to our evaluations.

 We also evaluate each community’s enforcement of its building codes to determine the area’s Building Code Effectiveness Grading Schedule (BCEGS®) classification.
 Insurance companies use BCEGS data for insurance rating and underwriting purposes.

-Before we visit a community, we contact the fire chief to: schedule our evaluation, describe the information we will need from the fire department and other community departments and ask for contact information for those we need to talk to.
+Before visiting a community, we contact the fire chief to schedule our evaluation, describe the information we need from the fire department and other community departments, and ask for contact information for those we need to talk to.
+You may be called upon to provide information to complete our evaluation; we’re happy to provide you with a checklist of the information we seek.

-If you would like a checklist or have any questions about our process, contact the Fire Protection Analyst who is evaluating your community.
-Or, contact our Product Solutions team at 206-217-0101 between 7:30 a.m. and 4 p.m., Monday through Friday and ask to be connected to the Vice President of Public Protection.
+Want to learn more about our process?
+Contact the Fire Protection Analyst who is evaluating your community directly or contact our Customer Service team and ask to be connected to the Vice President of Public Protection.